Andr-Zero/PXU-C-PIM/README.md

 - Upload Arduino code for programming
 - Upload board and design files
 - Explain header, programming, and LEDs
+- Update License, assume same as Sparkfuns for now, attrubution specifically.

 ##### FAQ
 - What chargers work?